Learning Calligraphy: The Top 6 Mistakes Beginners Make With Calligraphy

 Too often beginners will practice one letter at a time, doing an entire page of that single letter trying to get it “just right”.
 It really isn't conducive to improvement.
 For one, you’re forgetting about spacing when you’re doing single letters at a time, and secondly, the tendency is to look at the letter you have just written—yeah, the one you decided wasn’t good enough that’s why you’re writing another one—instead of the exemplar.

 When you sit down to practice, don’t just get your pen and ink, grab an exemplar of the script you’re about to write.
 Grab the best one you can find and look at the exemplar before you write each letter.
 Carefully consider the shape and the proportion before you put ink to paper.
-This is a much more effective way to practice and make improvements.
+This is a much more effective way to practice and make improvements at the beginner level.

 5) Finger writing, instead of arm writing